Liu82/Bamazon/README.md

 Javascript MySQL, NODE

 I only chose to do the customer.
 I found this homework to be really hard.
+Getting everything to connect and run smoothly on terminal was not easy.